Adam and Eve: The Fall

 The first man and woman are in God's Garden of Eden, where all creation is vegetarian and there is no violence.
 They are permitted to eat the fruits of all the trees except one, the tree of the knowledge of good and evil.
 The woman is tempted by a talking serpent to eat the forbidden fruit, and gives some to the man, who eats also.
 (Contrary to popular myth she does not beguile the man, who appears to have been present at the encounter with the serpent).
-God curses all three, the man to a lifetime of hard labour followed by death, the woman to the pain of childbirth and to subordination to her husband, and the serpent to go on his belly and suffer the enmity of both man and woman.
+God punishes the man with a lifetime of hard labor followed by death, the woman with the pain of childbirth and subordination to her husband, and curses the serpent to crawl on its belly and endure enmity with both man and woman.
 God then clothes the nakedness of the man and woman, who have become god-like in knowing good and evil, then banishes them from the garden lest they eat the fruit of a second tree, the tree of life, and live forever.